Beal’s – the men, the grill, the legend

 Countless memories of students with a BealBurger in one hand, pouring over their books or chatting with friends.

 Somewhere around here, Howard wondered aloud, was a dirty magazine that someone once exchanged for a meal many years ago.
-He’d have to find that before the Beal’s inventory auction next week.
+He’d have to find that before the Beal’s inventory auction the following week.

 Finally, Howard slid off his stool, put on his coat, turned off the lights and flipped the sign to "Closed."
 He looked back at the counter one last time.